opensas/openshift-play2-java-quickstart/README.md

 Now you should update your appName setting in project/Build.scala to match your application name.

-Build your application with:
+Next you'll have to build your application, commit your changes and deploy them to openshift pushing it to your remote repo (you can also do all this with the openshift_deploy script):

     play stage

-And commit your changes and deploy them to openshift pushing it to your remote repo

     git add .
     git commit -m "deploying new play2 java application" git push